jhrcook/100DaysOfSwift/Project1StormViewer/README.md

 **Day 1 - June 27, 2019**

+Blank screen, but got the project set up!

 <img src="progress_screenshots/Simulator Screen Shot - iPhone XR - 2019-06-27 at 16.25.14.png" width="300"/>

 **Day 2 - June 28, 2019**

+Finished the tutorial.
+The app presents the images in a table view with interactive title.
+Selecting a file slides in the image with a dismissable navigation bar.
+Swiping left will pull back the table view.

 <img src="progress_screenshots/Jun-28-2019 14-29-48.gif" width="300"/>

+**Day 3 - June 29, 2019**

+Added a bar button item than shows the score when tapped.